,

 Q: Who are the "Republicans In Name Only" (RINOs) on my ballot?

 A: We report, you decide.
-In 2023 in the California State Legislature, 9 “Republicans” in the State Assembly voted for awful Democrat bills promoting abortion (baby-killing), or the “LGBTQIA+” agenda, or both.
+In 2023 and 2024 in the California State Legislature, several “Republicans” voted for awful Democrat bills promoting abortion (baby-killing), or the “LGBTQIA+” agenda, or both, or against a parental right or pro-"recreational" drugs.

-The list below shows you which of these worst bills that the 9 Assembly Republican legislators voted for.
-(You can see details about the bills shown here bgoing to our Legislation page.)
+The list below shows you which of these anti-family bills that "Republican" state legislators voted for.
+(You can see details about the bills shown here by going to our Legislation page.)

-In addition to Democrat bills promoting baby-killing and the “LGBTQIA+” agenda, here's how the same 9 Assembly Republicans voted on some other bad bills:
+In addition to Democrat bills promoting baby-killing and the “LGBTQIA+” agenda, here's how the same "Republicans" voted in favor of other bad bills in 2023:

 • Voting in favor of the Democrats’ radical “recreational drug” bill, SB 58, were Bill EssayliHeath Flora, and Marie Waldron